 - Complying both with the letter and the spirit of:

 - The law of the country in which they practise

 - Contractual obligations

 Employees should never allow themselves to be deflected from these principles.

-In applying these principles, members should follow the guidance set out below:
+In applying these principles, employees should follow the guidance set out below:

-- Declaration of interest - any personal interest which may affect or be seen by others to affect a member's impartiality in any matter relevant to his or her duties should be declared.
+- Declaration of interest - any personal interest which may affect or be seen by others to affect an employee's impartiality in any matter relevant to his or her duties should be declared.